DarrylClay2005/meme-marketplace/README.md

 This is my full-stack capstone project.
 I built a small meme marketplace where I can:

 - Upload meme images.
 - Browse a shared meme feed.
+(Not Implemented)
 - Like memes.
 - Do a demo “buy” action that increments a purchased count (no real payments).
 - See a dashboard of only the memes I’ve liked.